 - Once well combined, press the mixture into the slice tin.
 Spread out with the back of a spoon and then use an egg flip to press down firmly.

-- Break up the dark chocoalte and add to a small saucpean on a low heat.
-Stir the chocolate while it is melting to prevent from overheating.
-Add the tablespoon of coconut oil to the melted dark chocoalte and whisk to combine.90 grams dark chocolate, 1 tablespoon coconut oil
+- Break up the dark chocolate and add to a glass bowl atop a small saucpean of water on a medium heat.
+Stir the chocolate while it is melting to prevent from overheating.90 grams dark chocolate

 - Place the slice into the refrigerator or freezer and allow to set for approximately one hour.
 The bars will set more quickly in the freezer.